Coastal Towing To The Rescue

 “It’s going to take a bobcat”.
 I don’t bother calling anyone I know with a bigger vehicle.
 I’ve dug a Hummer out before, it took four hours and three people.
 Pulling with a large vehicle.

 I’m not sitting here for three to four hours and I don’t need that exercise.
 I like digging in the garden, not the beach.
 Well unless it is for sand fleas.
-Noon likes digging out a vehicle.
+No one likes digging out a vehicle.

 I’m not to the frame, but in this loose sand, we can’t pull the truck up onto the beach, just through the sand.
 Burying the truck even more.
 Josh is about to get stuck trying.
 I stop him.
-We don’t need to get another tuck or ruin his vehicle.
+We don’t need to get another truck stuck or ruin his vehicle.

 I posted a pic of the stuck truck on my Facebook page, my friends are having a field day.